Updated: Jan 23

 I emerged from 2019 with the first draft of my mythic novel, "Bewilder," complete and ready for revisions (https://www.kingbewilder.com).
 As the weeks sequestering at home dragged on through April and May, I began to sense that there was a bigger, more universal vision for the "project."
 The story is more than the tale of a commoner King who learns about the wisdom of listening to our hearts, gaining humility, accepting the friendship of strangers, and believing in the power of love.
 It became a roadmap of sorts for my own future, a way out of my personal darkness.
 Most important, this project is now a tangible gift I will leave to my two children, and perhaps one day it may even contribute to a more universal societal change.

-As I have gone about writing the story of Bewilder, I have incorporated many of my own experiences, for they have become my waypoints along my journey.
-As I reflect upon the past year, 2020 stands out as both the worst and the best year of my life, for those cherished things that life has plucked from me are equal to or greater than the gifts that life has bestowed upon me.
+As I have gone about writing the story of Bewilder, I have incorporated many of my own experiences, for they are my waypoints along my life journey.
+As I reflect upon the past year, 2020 stands out as both the worst and the best year of my life, for those gifts that life has bestowed upon me are far greater than the cherished things that I have lost.

 I wish you all a 2021 of possibility, hope, resilience, and, most of all, love.